ajmendez/ajmendez.github.com/_posts/2015-04-08-bwitraffic.md

 from the BWI airport.
 Projecting this down onto lat/long the low-altitude flights trace the two main BWI runways.

-My goal is to incorporate a map and some indiciation of flights landing or taking off in the next version.
+My goal is to incorporate a map and some indication of flights landing or taking off in the next version.